 (ITS Staff only)

-In the pre-web days, you'd know that your computer was infected because threatening messages appeared on your screen, or applications stopped working.
-Today's malware aims to get onto your machine and steal valuable information, not show off programming tricks.
-They wrap themselves in a cloak of pseudo-legitimacy, appearing as a message or request for information from an official source, such as your bank, eBay, even the HSU support team.
+Good antivirus software provides protection against the majority of today's cyberthreats, including those that wrap themselves in a cloak of pseudo-legitimacy, appearing as a message or request for information from an official source, such as your bank, eBay, even the HSU support team.

-Because certain types of file are commonly used to transmit malware, those types of file may not be sent over the HSU email system as an attachment to a message.
+Because certain types of files are commonly used to transmit malware, those types of files may not be sent over the HSU email system as an attachment to a message.
 Follow these instructions to transfer files safely.
 Emails with unsafe attachment types will be blocked and the sender will see an error message.

 Never disable your antivirus, particularly when you're online and/or working with USB drives.